-Section 1: Criticism: history, theory and practice I
+Section 1: Approaches to Language and Literature I

-The introductory sessions will raise fundamental questions about why and how we should study literature and then concentrate on detailed analysis of poetry and fiction.
+The introductory sessions will raise fundamental questions about why and how we should study literature and then concentrate on detailed analysis of literary texts.
 The emphasis will be on techniques of close reading, but we also hope to impart a sense of literary history and an understanding of the links between literature and its wider contexts.